Ruby Romaine

 Ruby Romaine is a fictional character portrayed by Tracey Ullman on her show Tracey Takes On...
-The character became so popular that HBO greenlighted a pilot for a potential Ruby Romaine spin-off series resulting in the one-off television special Tracey Ullman in the Trailer Tales in 2003.
+The character became so popular that HBO greenlit a pilot for a potential Ruby Romaine spin-off series, ultimately resulting in the one-off television special Tracey Ullman in the Trailer Tales in 2003.
 Ruby is a self-proclaimed "star maker".
-Ullman has repeatedly referred to Ruby as her favorite character.
+Ullman has repeatedly referred to Ruby Romaine as her favorite character.